mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Why should your ground loop be as small as possible?
 - How can you reduce your ground loop?

+## Reworking PCBs
+- What is PCB rework?
+- Describe any rework experience you have.
+- What sort of rework can be done on a PCB?
+- Why may rework be needed?
+- What can you do in your design to improve reworkability?
+- Often times many power components or ground components have thermal relief pads.
+How does this impact reworkability?

 ## Electrical Computer-Aided Design (ECAD) Software

 ---